 However, if diarrhea is frequent or lasts for a long time, women are at risk to become dehydrated, which can lead to potential health problems in the mother and baby.

 Ideally, diarrhea should be treated as soon as it appears.
 In addition to eliminated the underlying cause, women should increase their water intake as well as incorporate some dietary changes.
 If diarrhea does not improve within 3 days, you should seek medical assessment.

 Diarrhea can generally occur for several reasons, from food poisoning to intestinal worms.
 However, it is more common for diarrhea during pregnancy to be caused by simple conditions like:

 Natural pregnancy-related hormonal changes can significantly change the way the body works.
 They can especially affect digestion and intestinal function, and lead to constipation or diarrhea.

 2. New food intolerances

-Amongst the many changes that pregnant women may undergo, new food intolerances are some of them due to the increased sensitivity of the intestines to some foods.
-That means that foods that were well tolerated before, can start causing gastrointestinal changes, such as increased gas and diarrhea.
+Amongst the many changes that pregnant women may undergo, new food intolerances can emerge due to increased intestinal sensitivity to some foods.
+Foods that were well-tolerated prior to pregnancy can suddenly cause symptoms like increased gas and diarrhea.